ORNL/cpp-proposals-pub/atomic_accessor/atomic_accessor.md

   - Explain why _`atomic-ref-bound`_ actually _improves_ safety
     by making operations implicitly use a memory order other than sequential consistency
+  - Expand explanation of why we prohibit memory order conversions

 ## LEWG reviews of R3